Camphausen/Getting-and-Cleaning-Data/README.md

 * run_analysis.R: R script to transform raw data set in a tidy one

-This script's put is the file 'sensordata_avg_subject.txt' which contains the tidy dataset.
+ run_analysis.R creates a file 'sensordata_avg_subject.txt' which contains the tidy dataset.